AlexisMontagne/analytics/README.md

 ### Reporting

-From a `Analyics::Profile` you can access to the report object
+You can access the report object from an `Analytics::Profile`

     profile.report
     # or
-    Analyics::Report.new('profile_id', access_token) # access_token is a OAuth::AccessToken or  OAuth2::AccessToken
+    Analytics::Report.new('profile_id', access_token) # access_token is a OAuth::AccessToken or  OAuth2::AccessToken

-You can grab datas with a simple DSL
+You can grab data with a simple DSL

     report.visits(0, Time.now) # it should grab all visits from Jan 1st 1970 to now
     # you can provide all metrics from google analytics ( visitors, new_visits, percent_new_visits, ... )